morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 title:  "Breaking the Law - Violating the Liskov Substitution Principle by throwing a new Exception in a Derived class"
 date:   2020-07-05 10:44:33 +0200
 categories: The Liskov Substitution Principle
 subtitle: Being naughty when subclassing
+background: '/img/breaking_the_law.png'
 ---

 ## About the post